 - Outside of your industry, but are recognised for their innovation.

 As you observe these other companies, try to identify:

 - What kinds of innovation drove them to success?

 These are trends that are having strong momentum in the market.
 For instance, in this current environment, there is a strong trend towards self-education, virtual experiences and virtual service offerings.

-3. Extreme Customers
+3. Extreme customers

-Obtain feedback from business customers who:
+Obtain feedback from your existing business customers who: